Manila, the Philippines

-Overcast, Gothic, Illuminati.
-No, these are not plot elements of the latest installment in the Da Vinci Code franchise.
+Gothic, Illuminati, noir-ish.
+No, these were not plot elements of the latest installment in the Da Vinci Code franchise.

 One gloomy January day, I attended an Illuminati event at the only Neo-Gothic church in Manila, the Basilica Minore de San Sebastian.
 From the elevated train, the sight of the church’s twin spires piercing the sunless sky evoked an ominous Gothic atmosphere.
 Despite the whimsical aquamarine exterior, darkness enveloped my tentative steps as the basilica’s main portal creaked open akin to a film noir opening sequence.

 Lighted electric candle chandeliers and gleaming rose windows reluctantly illuminated the church’s Gothic features.
 What looked like a row of gigantic clamshells hovered overhead.
 The skeletal high-vaulted ceiling, looming pointed arches, towering steel columns, and the luminous golden retable at the far end all conjured up a medieval mise-en-scene.

 Initially, the walls and columns looked stark.
 As if by turns, decorative embellishments revealed themselves in the dim lights.
 Faded sculptural paintings hid behind a rusty haze; their subjects became apparitions lurking in the shadows.
 Supposedly trompe l’oeil, the tableaux’s depth of perspective had been evened out by time.
 Out of the blue, an otherworldly capsular object appeared to have descended down a pillar.
 It was a pulpit decked in elaborate design by artist Lorenzo Guerrero.
 Shadowy figures had tricked my eyes to waver from vision to imagination.

 Only the tiled floor I walked on was clearly real.
 Ann, a friend from Connecticut steeped in quilting tradition, later identified the aisle design as the Ohio Star, popular in the 19th century Gothic Revival.
 I wondered which came first – the floor tile or the quilt block.
 Perhaps both were inspired by an ancient mystical symbol.